Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 Brydon-Miller, M., Greenwood, D., & Maguire, P. (2003).
 Why action research?
 Action Research, 1(1), 9-28.

 Carr, W., & Kemmis, S. (1986).
-Becoming critical: Education, knowledge, and action research.
+Being critical: Education, knowledge, and action research.
 Routledge.

 Cartwright, N. (2011).
-A philosopher’s view of the long road from RCTs to effectiveness.
-The Lancet, 377(9775), 1400-1401.
+A philosopher's view of the long road from RCTs to effectiveness.
+Scalpel, 377(9775), 1400-1401.

 Cartwright, N., & Hardie, J. (2012).
-Evidence-based policy: A practical guide to doing it better.
+Evidence-based policy: A practical guide to doing better.
 Oxford University Press.

 Cohen, L., Manion, L., & Morrison, K. (2018).
 Research methods in education (8th ed.).
 Routledge.

-Comte, A. (2009).
-A general view of positivism.
+Comte, A. ([1848] 2009).
+An overview of positivism.
 Cambridge University Press.

-Cooper, H. M. (1998).
-Synthesizing Research: A Guide for Literature Reviews.
+Cooper, H.M.
+(1998).
+Synthesizing Research: A Guide to Literature Reviews.
 New York, NY, USA: Sage.

 Cornish, F., & Gillespie, A. (2009).
 A pragmatist approach to the problem of knowledge in health psychology.
 Journal of Health Psychology, 14(6), 800-809.

 Craig, P., Dieppe, P., Macintyre, S., Michie, S., Nazareth, I., & Petticrew, M. (2008).
-Developing and evaluating complex interventions: The new Medical Research Council guidance.
+Development and evaluation of complex interventions: New Medical Research Council guidance.
 BMJ, 337, a1655.

 Deaton, A., & Cartwright, N. (2018).
 Understanding and misunderstanding randomized controlled trials.
-Social Science & Medicine, 210, 2-21.
+Social Sciences & Medicine, 210, 2-21.

 Denzin, N. K., & Lincoln, Y. S. (2018).
-The SAGE handbook of qualitative research (5th ed.).
-Los Angeles, CA: Sage.
+SAGE qualitative research handbook (5th ed.).
+Los Angeles, California: Sage.

 Dwan, K., Gamble, C., Williamson, P. R., & Kirkham, J. J. (2013).
-Systematic review of the empirical evidence of study publication bias and outcome reporting bias- An Updated Review.
+A systematic review of empirical evidence on study publication bias and outcome reporting bias - An Updated Review.
 PLoS ONE, 8(7), e66844

-Durkheim, E. (1982).
-The rules of sociological method.
-The Free Press.
+Durkheim, E. ([1895] 1982).
+Rules of sociological method.
+Free Press.

 Emanuel, E. J., Wendler, D., & Grady, C. (2000).
 What makes clinical research ethical?
 JAMA, 283(20), 2701-2711.